 BS Computer Engineering, ‘21, Honors

-Jui Hanamshet is pursuing a BS in Computer Engineering, a major she decided on with the help of her faculty mentor, Dr. Kapil Dandekar.
+Jui Hanamshet is pursuing a bachelor's degree in computer engineering, a major she decided on with the help of her faculty mentor, Dr. Kapil Dandekar.
 As an international student from India, Jui aspires to provide affordable and accessible healthcare to the underprivileged by contributing to the medical device industry.
 As part of the Drexel Wireless Systems Laboratory, she is working on the Bellyband device, an affordable way to detect infant apnea and uterine contractions.
 In order to receive and give support to other women in STEM, Jui has been a part of SWE since she joined Drexel and now serves as their Professional Development Director.
 She also serves as a mentor to international and Honors students.

 The Center for Scholar Development is an office dedicated to helping students achieve more than they think they can.
 Jui was interested in being an Aspire Scholar to be part of a cohort who received this type of support and encouragement.
 As an Aspire Scholar, Jui wants to find a mentor who will show her the big picture outside of classes and co-op.
 She wants to have a mentor who is personally invested in her overall growth, as a researcher, and/or as a woman in STEM.

 BS Data Science ‘21

 Laurel Vaughan is pursuing a bachelor’s degree in data science and hopes to pursue an accelerated masters in science, technology, and society (STS) through Drexel’s College of Arts and Sciences.
 Her current co-op is through the Center of STS as a research assistant.
 In her free time, Laurel likes to volunteer and participate in clubs.
 She has helped out with a recent initiative called the FreshWoman Cohort Program, created by a fellow Aspire Scholar.